Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Introduction

 In this paper, we propose a framework for the specification and implementation of contextual robotic missions.
-We leverage assume-guarantee contracts to specify a complex mission in a hierarchical and modular way as an aggregation of smaller sub-missions, which we term \emph{tasks}. \pierl{You should introduce here the CGG as part of your approach.
-How does it relate with all the terms that we introduce here?} Each task corresponds to a specific \textit{context}\cite{mallozzi2020crome}, which is a set of environmental conditions (environment states) that can occur during a mission.
+We leverage assume-guarantee contracts to specify a complex mission in a hierarchical and modular way as an aggregation of smaller sub-missions, which we term \emph{tasks}.
+We introduce the Contract-based Goal Graph (CGG) as a central component of our approach.
+The CGG is a formal framework used to hierarchically organize and represent the mission's goals.
+It serves as a tool to analyze and structure the relationships between tasks.
+Each task corresponds to a specific \textit{context}~\cite{mallozzi2020crome}, which is a set of environmental conditions (environment states) that can occur during a mission.
 We denote by a \textit{mission scenario} a set of tasks that have compatible contexts.
-All mission scenarios are associated with contexts that are mutually exclusive to the other contexts in the mission, so that, at any moment in time, only one context and one scenario at \textit{active}.
-Moreover, each scenario can be realized into a controller, which is a finite state machine describing the robot's behavior for every input from the environment. \pierl{We need to mention that in this paper the focus in on reactive synthesis from LTL.} To satisfy a contextual mission, the robot must alternate between mission scenarios as the context changes, leading to a \textit{context switch}.
+All mission scenarios are associated with contexts that are mutually exclusive to other contexts in the mission, so that, at any moment in time, only one context and one scenario are active.
+Moreover, each scenario can be realized into a controller, which is a finite state machine describing the robot's behavior for every input from the environment.
+In this paper, we focus on reactive synthesis from Linear Temporal Logic (LTL), which is a powerful tool for specifying and verifying the behavior of reactive systems like robots in dynamic environments.
+To satisfy a contextual mission, the robot must alternate between mission scenarios as the context changes, leading to a \textit{context switch}.
 We then propose a method to dynamically switch between task controllers while ensuring the correctness of the overall mission.